r-grandorder/tri-hermes/en/pages/gotterdamerung.md

 Fou, fou fooou!

 **B：P.A.
 System</b>
 Expanding Logic Formula on Shadow Border's external armor.
-Expansion is currently at ninety percent...ninety-three percent...</span>
+Expansion is currently at ninety percent...ninety-three percent...

 **B：P.A.
 System</b>
 Ninety-eight percent...
 There!
-Now we just dive in and make up the rest as we go along!</span>
+Now we just dive in and make up the rest as we go along!

 **B：P.A.
 System</b>
 Removing existence verification for Reality Space.
-Shortened future prediction: hypothetically prove mirror world plane in ten seconds.</span>
+Shortened future prediction: hypothetically prove mirror world plane in ten seconds.

 **B：P.A.
 System</b>
-Relaxing space-time friction decompression for 0.9 seconds.</span>
+Relaxing space-time friction decompression for 0.9 seconds.

 **B：P.A.
 System</b>
-...Good, looks like we made it just in time.Holmes!</span>
+...Good, looks like we made it just in time.Holmes!

 **Holmes:**
 Let me take over the wheel, Mr. Meunière.
 In the meantime, would you be so kind as to keep your eyes on the sensors?